Data collection

 Threshold’s textual definition

-Event parameters can be accessed by number of by name via macros to form event message.
+Event parameters can be accessed by number or by name via macros to form event message.
 For example, if you are creating a custom event that is intended to be generated when file system is low on free space, and wish to include file system name, actual free space, and threshold’s value into event’s message text, you can use message template like this:

 File system %<instance> has only %<currentValue> bytes of free space (threshold: %<thresholdValue> bytes)